-In the agriculture sector, neonics, like Clothianidin and Thiamethoxam, are marketed as a way to protect crops from harmful insects.
-But studies show that these pesticides are also likely to harm “non-target organisms.”
-In other words, they harm species beyond the insects they’re designed to control.
+In the agriculture sector, neonics are marketed as a way to protect crops from harmful insects.
+But studies show that these pesticides are also likely to harm “non-target organisms” like native bees, which are responsible for pollinating one third of the world’s crops and 90 per cent of all wild plants.
+Neonics are one of the largest threats to colony size and health in Canada.
 Research suggests neonics have played a role in mass bee die-offs, and that the pesticides harm bees’ metabolic, immune, and reproductive functions, and negatively affect bees’ foraging and homing behaviour.

 Why is Ecojustice involved?

-To help protect these important pollinators from neonics now, in early July 2016, Ecojustice lawyers filed a lawsuit on behalf of Wilderness Committee, Ontario Nature, David Suzuki Foundation and Friends of the Earth that argues Clothianidin and Thiamethoxam are unlawfully registered.
+To help protect pollinators from neonics, in early July 2016, Ecojustice lawyers filed a lawsuit on behalf of Wilderness Committee, Ontario Nature, David Suzuki Foundation and Friends of the Earth that argues that the way Canada currently regulates harmful neonic pesticides, like Thiamethoxam, is not only sub-standard — it is unlawful.
+We are asking the court to rule that the PMRA’s “approve first, study the science later” approach is unlawful and that the practice of granting approvals without science cannot continue.

 What would a win mean?

-If successful, this case could pave the way for more rigorous reviews of toxic pesticides in Canada, particularly those with the potential to harm pollinators, like Clothianidin and Thiamethoxam.
+If successful, this case could pave the way for more rigorous reviews of toxic pesticides in Canada, particularly those with the potential to harm pollinators, like Thiamethoxam.

-The Act already has requirements that protect the environment.
+The Pest Control Products Act already has requirements that protect the environment.
 We want those met going forward – for neonicotinoids and every other pesticide.
 No pesticide should be used in Canada unless and until it meets the Act’s registration standards for protection of human health and the environment.